Darfur campaign (2023–present): Campaign

 On 15 April 2023, Geneina, the capital of West Darfur, was largely captured and occupied by RSF forces, with little resistance, except at Geneina Airport.
 The occupation of the city lasted until 25 April 2023, when a battle for the city resumed and was reportedly 'deadly'.
 By the end of the battle, over 200 people had been confirmed to be killed, with the number estimated to be much higher between soldiers and civilians.
 On 2 May, Geneina was mostly captured by RSF, while the group also kept advancing in several other areas of the province.

 By 23 April 2023, the Kabkabiya fell under the control of the RSF.
 Three employees of the World Food Programme (WFP) were killed after being caught in the crossfire at a military base.
 Two other staff members were injured.

 The RSF quickly began to enlist Darfur's Arab tribes to expand its ranks and gain the upper hand in the area.
 Together, the RSF and its allies quickly overran large parts and Darfur, and began to expel or outright massacre non-Arabs.
 According to security analyst Andrew McGregor, the RSF operations in Darfur appeared to aim at "ethnically cleans[ing] the region of its indigenous Black population".
 In response, several non-Arab militias and ex-rebel groups in Darfur allied with the SAF to defend their holdings.
 Five major armed groups formed the Darfur Joint Protection Force; the alliance included the Justice and Equality Movement (JEM) under Gibril Ibrahim, the Sudan Liberation Army faction (SLA-MM) of Darfur Governor Minni Minawi, and the Gathering of Sudan Liberation Forces under al-Tahir Hajar.
-However, the cooperation between the SAF and the Joint Protection Force remained difficult, as both sides distrusted each other.
+However, the cooperation between the Sudan Armed Forces and the Joint Protection Force remained difficult, as both sides distrusted each other.
 Several member groups of the Joint Protection Force experienced internal divisions over the alliance with the SAF, with some factions leaving their respective groups to stay neutral or even side with the RSF.

 Siege of Zalingei

 Between 17 and 23 May 2023, the Zalingei Teaching Hospital was looted as was the Médecins Sans Frontières warehouse.
 Telecommunications were also cut off.
-By 29 May, Zalingei became a new epicentre of the fighting under siege by armed militias.
+By 29 May, Zalingei became a new epicenter of the fighting under siege by armed militias.
 Housing and infrastructure were destroyed.
 The town reportedly faced medical shortages after looting and attacks by the Rapid Support Forces.
 In June 2023, the United Nations reported of clashes inside the city.

 On 6 August 2023, the RSF claimed they had taken full control of the city and the wider Central Darfur region.
 The SAF subsequently claimed that it had raised the siege of Zalingei and had retaken the western part of the city from the RSF.
 On 31 August, Zalingei's SAF garrison, consisting of the 21st Infantry Division, fled the settlement.
 This allowed the RSF to fully secure the entire city without further opposition.